primeau/Larn/README.md

 WIZARD mode
 -----------
 There is a WIZARD mode for testing features of the game.
-To get into WIZARD mode, type in an underscore "_" and answer the prompt for the password with "pvnert(x)" (do not enter the quotes).
+To get into WIZARD mode, type in an underscore '_' and answer the prompt for the password with 'pvnert(x)' (do not enter the quotes).
 Wizards are non-scoring characters that get magic mapping, everlasting expanded awareness and one of every object in the game.

 Since it's easy to lose your game due to a browser crash, accidental back button press, or closed tab, there are 2 new 'wizard' passwords.
-Using the password "checkpoint" will load a backup of a checkpoint file, and "savegame" will resurrect a previous save game.
+Using the password 'checkpoint' will load a backup of a checkpoint file, and 'savegame' will resurrect a previous save game.
 Obviously this can be used to cheat, but it was already pretty easy to cheat before.
 Be honorable, always.